The Logistical Foundation of Templar Military Supremacy

 Conclusion

-For further reading, see Britannica’s entry on the Templars, David Nicolle’s analysis in Knights Templar: A Military History, and the detailed study of Crusader logistics by Helen Nicholson in The Oxford Handbook of the Crusades.
-For more on the practicalities of medieval supply, see Ian Heath’s Armies of the Crusades and De Re Militari, an academic resource on medieval warfare.
+For further reading, see Britannica's entry on the Templars and Helen Nicholson's detailed study in The Oxford Handbook of the Crusades.
+For more on the practicalities of medieval supply, visit De Re Militari, an academic resource on medieval warfare.